sachinsu/sachinsu.github.io/work_journal/journal2021.md

     BFL,
     - Production issue, HTTP to Microsoft Kaizala , its only on production servers and not on dev/SIT servers.
 Confguration changes needed

+- Investing
+    - Owning a business that has the opportunity to invest some or all of its profits at a very high level of return can contribute to a very high rate of earnings growth.

+- Forex# Range of the day pricing
+    - Fx Specialist @ Bank would select the best rate for the back and worst rate for the customer from the FX price fluctuations from the beginning of the trading day until the time of transaction.

+## 2021-sep-30 Thu